IAmBullsaw/Cardster/README.md

 |GTest 1.8.0 |                      |:heavy_check_mark:    |                      |
 |Doxygen     |                      |                      |:heavy_check_mark:    |

+*notes: to download GTest via make one needs curl with https, so ./bootstrap cmake with --system-curl*

 ### Instructions
 To build run the following commands
 ```bash